 Laptops in Action: How Public Schools Are Making the Technology Work

 According to CNET News, Apple has been working to provide middle school students in select public schools around the country with Apple Notebooks since 2002.
-Due to the success reported from the middle schools, Apple and state educational leaders have decided to extend the laptop program to all public high school students as well.
+Due to the success reported by the middle schools, Apple and state educational leaders have also decided to extend the laptop program to all public high school students.

-Why is Maine deeply committed to providing their students with laptops?
+Why is Maine deeply committed to providing its students with laptops?
 Based on their observations, middle school students with laptops demonstrated increased learning, attention, attitude, and achievement.
-Maine's program will provide all 7-12 students with a laptop that can be used both at home and at school.
-At the end of the year, the laptops that are owned by the school will be returned.
+Maine's program will provide all 7-12 students with a laptop that can be used at home and school.
+The school's laptops will be returned at the end of the year.

 More and more states across the country are adopting laptop programs for their public schools.
 Inquire with your school district regarding their laptop intentions and how your middle or high school child can benefit from the new programs.